DiyMediaServer

 Why NFS Matters for Your Home Lab

 Network File System (NFS) is the backbone of most serious home media setups.
-Unlike Samba (which can be sluggish) or FTP (which is a pain for media apps), NFS gives you near-native filesystem performance across your network.
-Your Jellyfin server, Sonarr, Radarr, and download clients can all share the same storage seamlessly.
+Samba can be sluggish.
+FTP is a pain for media apps.
+NFS gives you near-native filesystem performance across your network.
+Your Jellyfin server, Sonarr, Radarr, and download clients can all share the same storage without fighting each other.

-But here’s the catch: NFS was designed back when networks were trusted and security was someone else’s problem.
+Here’s the catch.
+NFS was designed back when networks were trusted and security was someone else’s problem.
 It assumes every client is honest about who they are.
-Spoiler alert: that’s not how the real world works.
+That’s not how the real world works.

 Understanding NFS Security: Why Your Setup Matters

-Before we dive into the technical stuff, let’s talk about why NFS security isn’t just paranoid overthinking.
-When you share a folder via NFS, you’re essentially saying “hey network, here’s some storage you can use.”
-The problem is that NFS trusts whatever user ID (UID) the client claims to be.
+Before we get into the technical stuff, let’s talk about why NFS security matters.
+When you share a folder via NFS, you’re telling the network “here’s some storage you can use.”
+The problem?
+NFS trusts whatever user ID (UID) the client claims to be.

-Think about it: if your client machine says “hey, I’m root (UID 0), give me access,” NFS just shrugs and says “sure thing, boss.”
+Think about it.
+If your client machine says “hey, I’m root (UID 0), give me access,” NFS shrugs and says “sure thing, boss.”
 That client can now read, write, delete, and modify permissions on anything in your share.
-Not exactly what you had in mind when you just wanted to stream some movies.
+Not what you had in mind when you wanted to stream some movies.

 This is where “squashing” comes in.
-This is NFS’s way of saying “I don’t care who you claim to be, you’re getting mapped to this safe user instead.”
+Squashing is NFS’s way of saying “I don’t care who you claim to be, you’re getting mapped to this safe user instead.”

 Setting Up the NFS Server